 Moon Monday Issue #58

-China approves three more Moon missions; NASA adds eight scientists on key rover mission to map lunar water and other resources; the UN announces International Moon Day, and more lunar updates.
+China approves three more Moon missions; NASA adds eight scientists on key rover mission to study lunar water and other resources; the UN announces International Moon Day, and more lunar updates.

 Welcome back to Moon Monday after the holiday break.
 It was nice writing another issue again after a bit; I had almost forgotten the excitement of all the momentum that is building up!
 And that is why I write Moon Monday—to see and show the progress of pieces that are driving our return to the Moon.
 Even though 2021 didn’t see many of its anticipated Moon missions launch, 2022 will almost certainly see a flurry of spacecraft reach for our cosmic neighbor.
 Here’s to going forward to the Moon. 🚀